 Mindfulness allows you to become aware of what’s happening within and around you in this present moment.

 Remember, your intuition isn’t flashy.
 Every once in a while, it might scream at you, like when it knows you might be walking into a dangerous situation.
 But for most of the daily stuff, it tends to be quiet and unassuming.

 You can’t always expect it to speak up louder; instead, you must consciously step away from all the mental chatter so you can hear it.

 Mindfulness quiets the noise of your worries, fears, judgments, and daily stresses so you can hear what’s really going on in the deepest parts within.

 If mindfulness is new for you, you can check out this article for some helpful exercises you can try to start practicing mindfulness throughout your day.

 Connecting with your intuition requires you to first do the two things I mentioned above: quiet your mind and practice mindfulness.
-Mindfulness will allow you to recognize when you’re experiencing a low vibration.
-By recognizing your own low vibration, you can choose not to make any big decisions at that moment.
+Mindfulness will allow you to recognize that you’re feeling “low” or “off.”
+By recognizing your own low mental state, you can choose not to make any big decisions at that moment.

-Conversely, it will help to bring clarity when you’re experiencing a positive vibration.
+Conversely, it will help to bring clarity when you’re experiencing a more positive mental state.
 This is when the magic happens.
 When you’re experiencing a sense of calm and inner peace, that’s when you’re in greatest alignment with your inner knowing.

 Practice Picking Up Signals From People Around You